aquasecurity/terraform-gcp-onboarding/examples/organization-dedicated-project/README.md

 ## Providing Project ID List

 You can provide your own list of project IDs by populating the `projects_list` local.
-To accommodate this, ensure to remove the `data "google_projects"` and then replace the local `projects_list` with your list.
+To accommodate this, ensure to remove the `module.aqua_gcp_org_projects` and then replace the local `projects_list` with your list.

 ```hcl
 locals {